How To Get Your Baby To Take A Bottle?

 Tips to get your baby to take a bottle

-If your baby is refusing to take a bottle and only wants to be breastfed it can be frustrating.
+If your little one is refusing to take a bottle and only wants to be breastfed it can be frustrating.
 Make sure you have lots of time and take it slowly during this process.
 If your baby starts crying and pushes the bottle away, back off, comfort them, and then try again.
 If you’ve tried offering the bottle and your baby has refused three times, let it go for now.
 But wait at least five minutes before breastfeeding – that way they won’t associate refusing the bottle with immediate gratification.
 You don’t want to turn feeding time into a battle!

 Some babies take to the bottle without much fuss, but others struggle quite a bit with the transition.
 If your baby is having a hard time, you can try the following: